Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Kinematic viscosity

-A very small relaxation time $\tau_{\rm Pl}=\frac{\hbar}{k_{\rm B}T_{\rm QGP}}\approx 0.4\cdot 10^{-23}$ s interestingly contrasts with the large experimental viscosity of QGP, $\eta_{\rm QGP}=5\cdot 10^{11}$ Pa$\cdot$ s.
-This is different from liquids where this viscosity corresponds to the relaxation time $\tau_l=50-500$ s, where we used the Maxwell relation $\eta=G\tau$ and a typical high-frequency shear modulus $G=1-10$ GPa in liquids. $\tau_l$ is close to that of the solid glass just below the liquid-glass transition and is about 15-16 orders of magnitude larger than the shortest time scale of the system given by the Debye vibration period on the order of $0.1$ ps.
-Applying the Maxwell relation to QGP, $\eta_{\rm QGP}=G\tau_{\rm Pl}$ gives $G\approx 10^{35}$ Pa.
-Combining it with $G=\rho v^2$ (where we neglected pressure in the relativistic case as before) and using $\rho$ from above gives the transverse speed of sound $v$ close to the speed of light.
-Hence, in condensed matter terms, the QGP is an ultra-dense matter with relativistic speed of excitations but familiar kinematic viscosity close to that in liquids at the minimum and dynamic viscosity close to the system at the liquid-glass transition.\\
+A very small relaxation time $\tau_{\rm Pl}=\frac{\hbar}{k_{\rm B}T_{\rm QGP}}\approx 0.4\cdot 10^{-23}$ s interestingly contrasts with large experimental viscosity of QGP, $\eta_{\rm QGP}=5\cdot 10^{11}$ Pa$\cdot$s, which is close to liquid viscosity at the liquid-glass transition.
+In liquids, this viscosity corresponds to liquid relaxation time $\tau_l=50-500$ s, as follows from using the Maxwell relation $\eta=G\tau$ and a typical high-frequency liquid shear modulus $G=1-10$ GPa. $\tau_l$ is close to that of the solid glass around the liquid-glass transition and is about 15-16 orders of magnitude larger than the shortest time scale of the system given by the Debye vibration period $\tau_0$ on the order of $0.1$ ps.
+Applying the Maxwell relation to QGP, $\eta_{\rm QGP}=G\tau_{\rm Pl}$, gives $G\approx 10^{35}$ Pa.
+Combining it with $G=\chi_{\pi\pi}v^2$, where we neglected pressure in the relativistic case as before, and using $\chi_{\pi\pi}$ from above gives the transverse speed of sound $v$ close to the speed of light.

+Therefore, in condensed matter terms, the QGP is an ultra-dense matter with relativistic speed of excitations but familiar kinematic viscosity close to that in liquids at the minimum and dynamic viscosity close to the system at the liquid-glass transition.